nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-a-ldap-directory.md

 3. Then you should edit this file:

 4. Set the correct server:
     *   `<ldapUrl>`
     *   `<bindDn>` and `<bindPassword>`

 5. Set the correct LDAP config:
     *   `<searchBaseDN>`
     *   `<searchClass>`
     *   `<fieldMapping>`

 6. If you want Nuxeo to be able to create users in the LDAP directory:

-*   make sure the user you use to access LDAP has write access,
+    *   Make sure the user you use to access LDAP has write access
-*   define the `<creationBaseDn>` and associated parameters.
+    *   Define the `<creationBaseDn>` and associated parameters

 7. Define the default mapping:

-*   since the _Administrator_ user won't exists anymore, you should assign at least one user to be administrator using `<defaultAdministratorId>`,
+    *   Since the _Administrator_ user won't exists anymore, you should assign at least one user to be administrator using `<defaultAdministratorId>`
-*   you can also choose to make all users members of the default "members" group using `<defaultGroup>`.
+    *   You can also choose to make all users members of the default "members" group using `<defaultGroup>`

 8. Restart the Nuxeo server, and you should now be able to authenticate against LDAP.